-If you’ve ever taken a test to get a professional license or to demonstrate mastery to move up a level in your career, it is likely that the test you are taking has been validated.
+If you’ve ever taken a test to get a professional license or to demonstrate mastery to move up a level in your career, it is likely that the test has been validated.
 Castle Worldwide, which creates and delivers reliable tests, depends on SAS® Office Analytics for Midsize Business to collect and analyze test information for its products so it can be sure all tests are meeting exacting standards.
 SAS streamlined the company's analytics process, shaving off two to three weeks in test development time, helping Castle expand into industries with rapid rates of change, where both accuracy and speed are required to win contracts.

 "Before SAS, our analytics process was in bits and pieces," said Andrew C. Dwyer, PhD, Senior Psychometrician at Castle Worldwide.
 "It took a few days for IT support.
 There was a lot of importing and exporting of data between multiple software programs.
 To repeat a result required enormous amounts of time and money to manually document our process.
 Knowing who did what is a legal imperative.
 Now, SAS documents our workflow so we can quickly replicate the process.
 That documentation boosts client confidence, helping us maintain our reputation for excellence in psychometrics, test delivery and scoring."